Secondary Programs

 Community Programs

-In almost every local community Special Olympics runs volunteer driven sport-based programs for students outside of schools.
-With 18 sports offered each region has its own program offerings.
+In almost every local community, Special Olympics runs volunteer-driven sport-based programs for students 8+ outside of school.
+With 18 sports offered, each region has its own program offerings.
 Play while you’re in school, play after you graduate and play for the rest of your life.
-See our community programs page to find a program near you:
+See our community programs page and transition planning document to find a program near you:

 Connect with us!